Share your pictures and videos with the "My Media" feature of your Slingbox 500

-You can remotely view anything that's on the Slingbox 500 USB drive: pictures and videos that you took with your smartphone, or existing videos that you had previously stored on the USB drive.
+Remember, you can remotely view anything that's on the Slingbox 500 USB drive.
+This can include pictures and videos that you took with your smartphone, or existing videos that you had previously stored on the USB drive.

-To use your computer, just connect to Watch on Slingbox.com with your Windows or Mac OS X computer.
+To view media with your computer just connect to Watch on Slingbox.com with your Windows or Mac OS X computer.
 Then look for the My Media tab in Watch on Slingbox.com.
 Click it, and you can access anything on the Slingbox 500 USB drive.

-Would you rather use your iPhone to view pictures/videos on your Slingbox 500 USB drive?
-No problem!
-Just launch SlingPlayer for iPhone/iPod touch, then tap My Media.
+To view media with your iPhone or Android phone launch SlingPlayer, then tap My Media.
 Tap Browse Slingbox, and navigate through the folders to your pictures or videos.